 Covid-19: 2021 update

-This summary report provides a snapshot of how Plan International Canada has been responding to both the immediate and indirect effects of COVID-19.
-The impacts of the pandemic are not gender neutral and without targeted and accelerated gender-responsive interventions, COVID-19 has the potential to disrupt decades of progress on gender equality.
+This summary report provides a snapshot of how Plan International Canada has responded to both the immediate and indirect effects of the COVID-19 pandemic.
+The pandemic impacted girls in distinct ways – and without targeted work to address girls' unique needs and to continue toward equality, decades of progress could unravel.

 Read the report to find out how we are supporting communities to build back better, particularly for women and girls.